afnanturin16/RoveTogether--A-ride-sharing-platform/README.md

 3. Robust admin panel to manage users, rides, and content

-It’s designed to be simple, secure, and scalable — making RopeTogether a modern solution for community-based ride-sharing.
+It’s designed to be simple, secure, and scalable — making RoveTogether a modern solution for community-based ride-sharing.